qishibo/AnotherRedisDesktopManager/README.md

 Packaged apps(such as .exe .deb .dmg) will be available soon...

-If uou want to try it early, build it as follows
+If you want to try it early, build it as follows

-## Build Setup
+## Dev Build Setup

 ``` bash
 # clone code